missionpinball/mpf-mc/build_scripts/README.md

 * git
 * MPF (installed with whatever version the MPF-MC you're building needs)

-This script clones the mpf repo (currently hard coded with a source of z:/git/mpf), so make sure your latest changes are committed.
-Then it installs Cython, mingwpy, and everything else it needs to compile the audio interface, and it runs the setup.py in the mpf/mc/core/audio folder to build the audio interface.
+This script clones the mpf-mc repo (currently hard coded with a source of z:/git/mpf-mc), so make sure your latest changes are committed.
+Then it installs Cython, mingwpy, and everything else it needs to compile the audio interface, and it runs the setup.py in the z:/mpf-mc/mpfmc/core/audio folder to build the audio interface.

 Then it installs mpf-mc from the local clone of the repo, runs the unit tests, and then builds the wheel.
 The wheel is then copied to the "wheels" folder under the directory the script is being run from.

-The wheel will be architecture-specific (e.g. 32-bit and 64-bit Windows create different wheels.)
+The wheel will be architecture-specific. (e.g. 32-bit and 64-bit Windows create different wheels.)

 windows-test-wheel.bat
 ----------------------